 Assembly Bill 2137 (Santiago, 2016) University of California: student transfers

 This bill requires the University of California Regents to annually report from 2017 to 2022, as specified, on California Community Colleges transfer students admitted to the UC.

 Reforming the State’s Transfer Process: A Progress Report on Senate Bill 1440, Legislative Analyst’s Office (May 2012)

-View the most recent list of available Associate Degrees for Transfer approved at each California Community College (title ADT Status Report toward the bottom)
+View the most recent list of available Associate Degrees for Transfer approved at each California Community College (ADT Status Report at the end of the page)

-View the most recent list of CSU degrees open to SB 1440 transfer students (under Available Degree Pathways at the bottom of the page)
+View the most recent list of CSU degrees open to SB 1440 transfer students (under Available Degree Pathways at the end of the page)

 Keeping the Promise: Going the Distance on Transfer Reform